A Multivariate Bernoulli-Based Sampling Method for Multi-Label Data with Application to Meta-Research: Introduction

-Most existing algorithms for sampling multi-label data, such as those based on metrics like Imbalance Ratio per Label (IRLbl) \citep{IRLbl} or imbalance ratio (IR) \citep{japkowicz2002class}, heavily rely on these metrics to assess the imbalance level.
-Many metric-based sampling algorithms such as Multi-Label Tomek Link (MLTL) \citep{pereira2020mltl} and MultiLabel edited Nearest Neighbor (MLeNN) \citep{charte2014mlenn}, employ heuristic strategies iterate through all samples in the dataset, evaluating the effect of including or excluding each observation on the overall imbalance.
-While this provides useful heuristics for addressing label imbalance, the algorithms typically operate without an explicit distribution model.
+Most existing algorithms for sampling multi-label data, heavily rely on metrics like Imbalance Ratio (IR) \citep{CHARTE2013} to assess the imbalance level.
+While these metrics provide useful heuristics for addressing label imbalance, the algorithms typically operate without an explicit distribution model.
 As a result, the sampling decision is not guided by the underlying data-generating process but by label frequency.
 Furthermore, since these algorithms typically yield deterministic outcomes when presented with a fixed dataset and set of hyperparameters, they might not possess the stochasticity required in a sampling procedure that consistently returns the same samples across multiple runs.
-Beyond selection-based strategies, some algorithms focuses on synthesizing new data from the minority samples, such as Multi-Label Synthetic Oversampling based on Local label imbalance (MLSOL) \citep{LIU2022108294}, Diversity and Reliability-enhanced SMOTE (DR-SMOTE) \citep{GONG2025121579} and Multi-Label Borderline Oversampling Technique (MLBOTE) \citep{TENG2024109953}.
-Yet, this reliance on numerical interpolation poses significant challenges for discrete data such as textual sample, where the nature of the feature space poses significant challenges in constructing valid intermediate samples.
+Beyond selection-based strategies, some algorithms focus on synthesizing new data from the minority samples.
+Yet, this reliance on numerical interpolation poses significant challenges for discrete data such as in text samples, where the complex nature of the feature space poses significant challenges for constructing valid intermediate samples.

 Herein, we propose a sampling algorithm that considers how labels draw from a distribution that allows for dependencies among labels. \Cref{sec:algorithm} outlines the assumptions regarding the distribution of labels and defining notations.
 Subsequently, it introduces algorithms tailored to different sampling requirements.
 The first application, which serves as the motivation for the algorithm, is detailed in \cref{sec:application}.
 Additionally, \cref{sec:discussion} discusses the challenges encountered during the algorithm's execution and the similarity between our algorithm and inverse probability weighting. \Cref{sec:conclusion} summarizes our work.